Keywords

 The authors are thankful to all the associated personnel who contributed to this study by any means.

-The complete survey questionnaire used in this study is provided in Supplementary File 1.
+The complete survey questionnaire used in this study is provided in Supplementary Table S1.
 It includes all sections used to assess demographics, clinical experience, knowledge, and attitudes toward the use of clear aligner therapy (CAT) in orthognathic surgery.
-An anonymized dataset of all participant responses (n = 46), excluding any personal identifiers, is provided as Supplementary File 2 to support transparency and allow for further secondary analysis.
+An anonymized dataset of all participant responses (n = 46), excluding any personal identifiers, is provided as Supplementary Table S2 to support transparency and allow for further secondary analysis.

 PubMed Central